mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 This file generates output files that are in the CMAQ-ready NetCDF format.
 Notice that since NetCDF files do not contain EIC information the `eic_precision` variable is missing.

-The four new variables here all have to do with speciating EMFAC emissions.
-It turns out tha EMFAC only outputs criteria pollutants, but CMAQ needs speciated emissions.
+The four new variables here all have to do with speciating EMFAC emissions.The EMFAC model only outputs criteria pollutants, but CMAQ needs speciated emissions.
 To help make this process transparent, we have decided to use the `GSPRO` and `GSREF` file formats from SMOKE as our input files for speciation.
 Please note that this config process allows for two different `GSREF` files, one for Summer and one for Winter.
 There will be no problem if you decide to list the same `GSREF` file twice for these two seasons.
 Finally, there is one `weight_file` variable that points to a SMOKE-formatted file that lists the molecular weights of each model species.

 #### GSPRO / GSREF